 Roasted Carrot Orange Muffins

 This is the story of a girl who paid a visit to a little store named Costco and ended up bringing home ten pounds of organic carrots.
-Even though she lived in a household of merely two people, somehow the girl convinced herself that not a single one would go to waste!
+Even though she lived in a household of just two people, the girl convinced herself that not a single one would go to waste!

 Note: I realize that roasting carrots for muffins seems a bit time-intensive and some of you might be wondering if you can simply substitute grated, fresh carrot.
 Unfortunately, I don’t think a straight substitution will work (moisture and volume differences, most likely).
-BUT, this is easier in the sense that it doesn’t require grating carrots by hand or needing a large food processor with attachments.
-Plus, you can make extra roasted carrots and simply use those for a side for a meal or general snacking!
-Plus, the roasting helps bring out even more carrot flavor.

 Roasted Orange Carrot Muffins